Ampika Pickston: Ampika's Aesthetics

-Pickston is the CEO of Ampika's Aesthetics, a cosmetic training business with schools in Hale, Edinburgh, Bristol, Newcastle and London's Harley Street.
+Pickston is the founder and CEO of Ampika's Aesthetics, a cosmetic training business with schools in Hale, Edinburgh, Bristol, Newcastle and London's Harley Street.
 It was founded in 2019.
 The training academy offers aesthetic and cosmetic training for beginners and medical professionals to gain experience and CPD accreditation.
 It is regulated by OFQUAL through Qualifi.
-All of the courses are led and taught by medical professionals.

 AP Care Homes

-Pickston is the Director of AP Care Homes, a company based in the North West of England which provides residential care for children.
-The home caters for the needs of children aged 12-16 with emotional and behavioural difficulties.
-It employs a registered manager, deputy manager and seven full time key workers.
-It is a long term solution for vulnerable children.
+Pickston is the Director of AP Care Homes, a company based in the North West of England which provided residential care for children.
+The home catered for the needs of children aged 12-16 with emotional and behavioural difficulties.
+It was a long term solution for vulnerable children.
+It employed a registered manager, deputy manager and seven full time key workers.
+Following an inspection on 16 and 17 November 2023, Ofsted concluded AP Care Homes Limited had "serious and/or widespread failures that mean children and young people are not protected or their welfare is not promoted or safeguarded and the care and experiences of children and young people are poor and they are not making progress".
+Ofsted inspectors said that Ampika Pickston had overseen the management of the home but "did not have the skills and experience" to run it in line with children's home regulations.
+It was also found that Pickston took one child to her home and, after an internal investigation found that “professional boundaries had been blurred”, she allegedly offered to do it again three weeks later.
+The home closed in December 2023 after Ofsted issued a notice suspending the registration of the home.

 Skinny Revolution

-Pickston founded Skinny Revolution to help people to lose weight after she gained 7 stone in 14 months whilst pregnant, using a Wegovy (semaglutide) injection, which is a 2.4 mg injectable prescription medicine used as an appetite suppressant.
+Pickston founded Skinny Revolution to help people to lose weight after she gained 7 stone in 14 months, partly whilst pregnant, using a Wegovy (semaglutide) injection, which is a 2.4 mg injectable prescription medicine used as an appetite suppressant.

 Personal life

 Pickston is currently engaged to West Ham United co-chairman David Sullivan.
 She has a son, Jake, with her former husband Mark Pickston.

 She currently lives in Hale Barns, in the house which was filmed for the Real Housewives of Cheshire episodes that she appeared in.